Technology

 Our Initiatives

 We are exploring these broader implications of digital transformation in the state on human rights in several strands of our work.
 This includes our work on the Everyone Counts! initiative, through which we undertake in-depth research on digital ID, social exclusion, and human rights violations, targeted advocacy and network building.
 The wider implications of the Digital Leviathan for human rights are also investigated through Transformer States: A Series on Digital Government and Human Rights.
 This is a series of virtual in-depth interviews with practitioners and academics working at the cutting edge of research and advocacy on digital government, as well as accompanying blog posts about digital government and human rights.
 This series of interviews and blogs aims to explore digital transformation and its impact on the lives and rights of individuals.
-Finally, we aim to bring our research and that of our partners and peers to the attention of international organizations, especially global and regional human rights accountability mechanisms, through our United Against Digital Dystopia advocacy.
+We aim to bring our research and that of our partners and peers to the attention of international organizations, especially global and regional human rights accountability mechanisms, and to national governments and regulatory bodies, through our Advancing Accountability advocacy.
+Finally, in 2023, we launched a new initiative, The Hidden Environmental Costs of Government Digital Transformation, in which we are exploring the significant environmental costs that are being obscured and ignored as governments embrace digital transformation.

 If you wish to be added to our mailing list about our work and news on the digital state and human rights, please sign up here!